aws-samples/aws-panorama-samples/tools/sideloading/README.md

 ## Security best practices

 * > This sideloading solution uses certificate files and private key files for mutual authentication.
 Please keep the them secure, use them only for sideloading to your device, and don't share them widely.
-* > When creating cerficiate & private key files, use the appropriate expiry (default : 30 days) and avoid using unncessary long expiry.
-As needed, please implement peridic rotation of the certificate and key files so that they don't expire.
+* > When creating certificate & private key files, use the appropriate expiry (default : 30 days) and avoid using unncessary long expiry.
+As needed, please implement periodic rotation of the certificate and key files so that they don't expire.
 * > When you deploy your application to Production environment, close the Inbound networking port for sideloading.
 Also delete the certificate files and key files.

 ## How to use

-1. Under the top directory of your application (where assets / graphs / packages directory exist), run the "install.py" script to generate and install necessary files.
+1. Under the top directory of your application (where assets / graphs / packages directories exist), run the "install.py" script to generate and install necessary files.

     ``` bash
     python3 aws-panorama-samples/tools/sideloading/install.py --expiry 30 --app-src-dir ./packages/123456789012-code-1.0/src